TarekZaatar/PortfolioProjects/Tableau/Airbnb Analysis/README.md

-Analyzing Airbnb data to see where are the best location to start an airbnb business
+Analyzing Airbnb data to see

+* Where are the best location to start an airbnb business.
-What are the factors that can effect the price
+* What are the factors that can effect the price.
-What is the best choice of apartment, rooms and bedrooms
+* What is the best choice of apartment, rooms and bedrooms.

-- Data split into two .rar files
+Data split into two .rar files